Myotonic Goat Registry Database Search Page 2025

 3. Next, input your Herd Name.
 This can be your farm name or any name you choose, and it does not need to be registered with your state.

-5. Complete the address fields including Address, City, State, Zip Code, Phone, Fax (optional), Email, and Website/Social Media URL (optional).
+5. Complete your contact information including Address, City, State, Zip Code, Phone, Fax (optional), Email, and Website/Social Media URL (optional).

-6. Enter your USDA Premises ID Number; note that this will not be publicly posted.
+6. Enter your USDA Premises ID Number.
+Note that this number will not be publicly posted.

 7. Select one of the options regarding whether you want your herd information listed on the MGR website and initial accordingly.

-8. Finally, provide your signature as an applicant and include any additional recommendations if applicable.
+8. Finally, sign as the applicant and include any recommendations if applicable before submitting your application along with the Breeder’s Fee.

 See more Myotonic Goat Registry Database Search Page versions